-The curriculum offer for Bluecoat Trent Academy is to be based on the expertise gathered through our extensive successful experience of educating City children at existing Bluecoat Academy sites that have all been judged as Good or Outstanding in their most recent Ofsted inspections.
+The curriculum offer for Bluecoat Trent Academy is to be based on the expertise gathered through our extensive successful experience of educating Nottingham City children at existing Archway schools that have all been judged as Good or Outstanding in their most recent Ofsted inspections.

-As at our existing sites, in Year 7 and 8 (KS3), students follow the national curriculum in a broad and balanced diet of experiences from the Arts, Design Technology, Humanities and PE to the core subjects of English, Mathematics and Science.
+As at our existing sites, in KS3, students follow the National Curriculum in a broad and balanced diet of experiences from the Arts, Design Technology, Humanities and PE to the core subjects of English, Mathematics and Science.
 We believe that students should be fully prepared for KS4 experience so we ensure that Knowledge, Skills and Understanding taught during KS3 are closely aligned to requirements at KS4.
-“Knowledge Organiser” booklets are produced and issued to every student each half-term.
-These booklets contain the key facts, vocabulary and concepts for each subject area studied; enabling students to build a strong and secure base of Knowledge, Skills and Understanding for their KS4 experience.

-At the start of Year 9, students will personalise their curriculum by choosing options which include a wide range of GCSE and Vocational courses.
-Assessment in these courses takes place in a variety of forms including controlled assessments during the course and public examinations at the end of Key Stage 4.
-All subjects and qualifications are carefully selected to provide the best possible range of opportunities for our students and provide a platform for further study or employment.
+It is our intention that at the start of KS4, students will personalise their curriculum by choosing subjects which include a wide range of GCSE and Vocational courses.
+Assessment in these courses will take place in a variety of forms including controlled assessments during the course and public examinations at the end of Key Stage 4.
+All subjects and qualifications will be carefully selected and reviewed regularly to provide the best possible range of opportunities for our students and provide a platform for further study or employment.

 The KS4 courses offered will provide a firm foundation for future careers and further education.
-In particular, our courses are designed to be a natural stepping-stone to GCE AS/A2 Level qualifications and Vocational Subjects offered in our Post 16 Centre.
-This ensures continuity and progression in learning at Bluecoat.
-We are convinced that our success as an Academy is due in part to this careful linking of courses and the sustained support of staff for students from the ages of 11 to 18.
+In particular, our courses will be designed to be a natural stepping-stone to GCE AS/A2 Level qualifications and Vocational Subjects offered in our Post 16 Centre.
+This ensures continuity and progression in learning through Archway.
+We are convinced that our success as a Trust is due in part to this careful linking of courses and the sustained support of staff for students from the ages of 11 to 18.

 English (Language and Literature)